ENERGY CODE ASSISTANCE

 What does the 45L Tax Credit entail for Single Family?

-• The 45L tax credit has been extended through 2032 nationally.
+• The 45L tax credit has been extended beyond a one-year renewal through 2032 in the state of Virginia.

 • The tax credit amounts have been increased for single-family homes, and there are additional changes specific to multi-family homes.